-We have proposed a new variant of the unbalanced oil and vinegar (UOV), which is a well-established multivariate signature scheme that has essentially not been broken for over 20 years.
-Our proposed QR-UOV scheme uses a quotient ring ($\mathbb{F}q[x]/(f)$) to reduce the public key size.
-Although multivariate signature schemes are promising candidates for post-quantum cryptography, and a UOV variant called Rainbow was selected as a third-round finalist in the NIST Post-Quantum Cryptography (PQC) project, a disadvantage of UOV variants including Rainbow in general is that they have a large public key.
-Research on reducing UOV public key size is important for post-quantum cryptography.
-In this paper, we have presented a new approach to achieving such a reduction.
+We have proposed a new variant of the unbalanced oil and vinegar (UOV), which is a well-established multivariate signature scheme that has not been broken for over 20 years.
+Our proposed QR-UOV scheme uses a quotient-ring $(\mathbb{F}q[x]/(f))$ to reduce the public key size.
+Although multivariate signature schemes are promising candidates for post-quantum cryptography, and a UOV variant called Rainbow was selected as a third-round finalist in the NIST Post-Quantum Cryptography (PQC) project, a disadvantage of UOV variants, including Rainbow, is that they have a large public key.
+Research on reducing the size of the UOV public key is important for post-quantum cryptography.
+In this paper, we present a new approach to achieving such a reduction.

 Our proposed QR-UOV scheme features a small public key and a reasonable signature size.
-In particular, with our proposed parameters, the public key size of the improved QR-UOV can be reduced about 50-70% compared with that of cyclic Rainbow, a third-round finalist in the NIST PQC project, without significantly increasing the signature size.
-To construct QR-UOV, we defined polynomial matrix Φ_g^f ($g \in \mathbb{F}q[x]/(f)$) and introduced the concept of a matrix W such that $W\Phi_g^f$ is symmetric.
+In particular, using the proposed parameters, the public key size of the improved QR-UOV can be reduced approximately 50%-70% compared with that of compressed Rainbow, a third-round finalist in the NIST PQC project, without significantly increasing the signature size.
+To construct QR-UOV, we defined polynomial matrices Φ_g^f ($g \in \mathbb{F}q[x]/(f)$) and introduced the concept of a matrix W such that $W\Phi_g^f$ is symmetric.
 QR-UOV utilizes polynomial matrices Φ_g^f in block matrices.
-Moreover, we proved that, if the polynomial f used to generate the quotient ring is irreducible, QR-UOV is resistant to attacks that are able to break block-anti-circulant UOV.
-We also analyzed the security of QR-UOV against three currently known attacks on plain UOV and possible attacks on the quotient ring.
-We stress that utilizing the elements of a quotient ring in block matrices is similar to the MLWE problem which is a generalization of LWE using a module consisting of vectors over a ring.
+Moreover, we proved that if the polynomial f used to generate the quotient ring is irreducible, then QR-UOV is resistant to attacks that can break the block-anti-circulant UOV.
+We also analyzed the security of QR-UOV against four currently known attacks on plain UOV and possible attacks on the quotient ring.
+We stress that utilizing the elements of a quotient ring in block matrices is similar to the MLWE problem, a generalization of the LWE using a module comprising vectors over a ring.

-An important open problem is improving the efficiency of QR-UOV.
-The Rainbow UOV variant has a multi-layer structure and is efficient and secure.
-Extending QR-UOV to a comparable efficient and secure multi-layer version of QR-Rainbow will be a challenging task.
-We need to carefully analyze the security of QR-Rainbow against various attacks by considering its multi-layer structure.
-Another possible way to improve efficiency is to exploit a better choice of polynomial f.
-In this paper, we simply used a simple trinomial for the first construction of QR-UOV; we expect to find another family of polynomials that can produce more efficient operations.
+Improving the efficiency of QR-UOV is an important open problem.
+The Rainbow UOV variant has a multilayer structure and is efficient and secure.
+Extending QR-UOV to a comparable, efficient, and secure multilayer version of the QR-Rainbow will be a challenging task.
+We need to carefully analyze the security of the QR-Rainbow against various attacks by considering its multilayer structure.
+Another possible way to improve efficiency is to exploit a better choice of the polynomial f.
+In this study, we simply used a simple trinomial for the first construction of QR-UOV; we expect to obtain another family of polynomials that can produce more efficient operations.